talon-one/talon_one.rb/docs/ManagementApi.md

 ### HTTP request headers

 - **Content-Type**: application/json
 - **Accept**: application/json

-# **update_attribute**
+## update_additional_cost

-> Attribute update_attribute(attribute_id, body)
+> AccountAdditionalCost update_additional_cost(additional_cost_id, body)

-Update a custom attribute
+Update an additional cost

-Updates an existing custom attribute.
-Once created, the only property of a custom attribute that can be changed is the title (human readable description).
+Updates an existing additional cost.
+Once created, the only property of an additional cost that can be changed is the title (human readable description).
 This restriction is in place to prevent accidentally breaking live integrations.
-E.g. if you have a customer profile attribute with the name `region`, and your integration is sending `attributes.region` with customer profile updates, changing the name to `locale` would cause the integration requests to begin failing.
-If you **really** need to change the `type` or `name` property of a custom attribute, create a new attribute and update any relevant integrations and rules to use the new attribute.
-Then delete the old attribute when you are confident you have migrated any needed data from the old attribute to the new one.

 ### Example

 ```ruby
 # load the gem
 require 'talon_one'